anyscale/templates/templates/intro-batch-inference/README.md

 # Create a 10k row dataset.
 ds = ray.data.from_numpy(np.asarray(["Today's weather"] * 10000))

-# Ensure the dataset has enough blocks to be executed in parallel on many actors.
+# Ensure the dataset has enough blocks to be executed in parallel.
 ds = ds.repartition(1000)

 # Execute the batch inference.